yahoo/panoptes/docs/System_Metrics.md

 status:0
 ```

-A more complete exploration follows in [Device Polling Status](#device-polling-status).
+A more complete exploration follows in [Plugin Execution Flow](#plugin-execution-flow).

 ## Device Polling Status